 Vital Dollar may receive compensation from companies, products, and services covered on our site.
 For more details, please read about how we make money.

 When it comes to moving into a new place, many of us will consider whether it’s best to buy or build.
-Deliberating over the potential risks and benefits involved with each, this can be a daunting and overwhelming topic, given the high amount of investment at stake.
+Deliberating over the potential risks and benefits involved with each can be a daunting and overwhelming topic, given the high amount of investment at stake.

 Before we establish which is likely to be the most cost-effective, let’s consider the overall pros and cons of buying or building your own home.
 There are likely to be a host of reasons for choosing one or the other, and these are not one-size-fits-all.
 For some, the pros of buying a house may outweigh the pros of building one, and vice-versa.